-How is it doing
+How It's doing

-What the boss says: Executive chairman Arvind Gupta
+What the boss says: Arvind Gupta, chairman

-• Return to cash dividend from scrip currently
+- Return to cash dividend from scrip currently

-• Hedges 60% of coal requirement for year 2019-20
+- Hedged 60% of the coal requirement for the year 2019-20

-Indian economy is expected to be the fastest growing major economy resulting in high GDP growth and higher demand for electricity.
+Indian economy is expected to be the fastest-growing major economy resulting in high GDP growth and higher demand for electricity.

 GDP is set to grow 7.5% in 2019 yet consumption of electricity in India is low by western standards at 1,075 Kwh per person.